Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Remove the instance from the Auto Scaling group Enable Amazon GuardDuty in that AWS account Install the Amazon Inspector agent cm the suspicious EC 2 instance to perform a scan.
 - [ ] Take a snapshot of the suspicious EC2 instance.
 Create a new EC2 instance from me snapshot in a closed security group with ingress only from a single forensic IP address to perform an analysis.

 ### A company is collecting AWS CloudTrail log data from multiple AWS accounts by managing individual trails in each account and forwarding log data to a centralized Amazon S3 bucket residing in a log archive account.
 After CloudTrail introduced support for AWS Organizations trails, the company decided to further centralize management and automate deployment of the CloudTrail logging capability across all of its AWS accounts.
-The company’s security engineer created an AWS Organizations trail in the master account, enabled server-side encryption with AWS KMS managed keys (SSE-KMS) for the log files, and specified the same bucket as the storage location.
+The company's security engineer created an AWS Organizations trail in the master account, enabled server-side encryption with AWS KMS managed keys (SSE-KMS) for the log files, and specified the same bucket as the storage location.
 However, the engineer noticed that logs recorded by the new trail were not delivered to the bucket.
 Which factors could cause this issue?
 (Select TWO)

 - [x] The CMK key policy does not allow CloudTrail to make encrypt and decrypt API calls against the key.
 - [ ] The CMK key policy does not allow CloudTrail to make GenerateDataKey API calls against the key.